- How Much Should You Pay A Contractor Upfront?

 In order to have a fair bidding process for your project, you should make at least three offers.
 In these bids, it is important to separate labor or material costs from bid costs.
 Then when comparing different contractors, you will be able to see who is the best option.
 When talking to a contractor about something they submitted a bid for, make them know that there are other companies submitting bids and that they could lose out on the part of their job if they do not submit a good enough offer.

 You have to make sure you pay the people who help build your home.
 You do not need to pay them directly, but tell them that you are paying for their work.
 If anything happens with the property or house, they might have a lien against it.
+These are much different than something like a roofing or fence company that does a specific task.
+Normally these smaller tasks can be done without any payment up front if the company doing the work has enough cash flow to cover the costs.

 Do You Have To Pay A Deposit?